AlloyCI/alloy-runner/docs/configuration/autoscale.md

 `IdleTime` and `limit`.

 We say that each machine that does not run a build is in _Idle_ state.
-When GitLab Runner is in autoscale mode, it monitors all machines and ensures that there is always an `IdleCount` of machines in _Idle_ state.
+When AlloyCI Runner is in autoscale mode, it monitors all machines and ensures that there is always an `IdleCount` of machines in _Idle_ state.

-At the same time, GitLab Runner is checking the duration of the _Idle_ state of each machine.
+At the same time, AlloyCI Runner is checking the duration of the _Idle_ state of each machine.
 If the time exceeds the `IdleTime` value, the machine is automatically removed.

 ---

 **Example:**
-Let's suppose, that we have configured GitLab Runner with the following autoscale parameters:
+Let's suppose, that we have configured AlloyCI Runner with the following autoscale parameters:

 ```bash